KimSchm/github-models-bash/README.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).

 ## Badges and Links